 What is a vehicle service contract?

-What will an extended car warranties cover?
+What will an extended car warranty cover?

 Every plan is different and every provider is different.
-Endurance focuses on electrical and mechanical breakdowns, because it is an industry standard to not cover routine maintenance or wear & tear components.
+Endurance focuses on electrical and mechanical breakdowns because it is an industry-standard to not cover routine maintenance or wear & tear components.
 These third-party policies pick up where the manufacturer’s warranty coverage ends and can come with additional benefits and add-ons that can be chosen by the customer.

 How much do extended car warranties cost?